thdelmas/GUS/README.md

 ### Roadmap

+#### Specs
+- as automated as possible
+- read user preferences from config file
-- Make a linux from scratch
+- build a functional LFS
-- Script it
-- Make it portable / variables
-- Dockerize it
-- Link with ipfs to store compiled files
+- build a GNU/Linux system, starting by the most common distributions
+- aim to extend this to any Unix system

 See the [open issues](https://github.com/thdelmas/gus/issues) for a list of proposed features.